-- a.
-The scheme layout and design retain commercial uses in the primary shopping frontage of the High Street and confine dwellings to the land between that frontage and North Street only; - b.
+- b.
 In order to facilitate the development, the existing Delivery office would need to be relocated to a site that meets Royal Mail's operational needs and funded by the developer; - c.
 The scheme design will preserve or enhance the Storrington Conservation Area.